 From live shows to special events to beautiful decorations to celebratory parades and goodwill, the Myrtle Beach area is a perfect place to wrap up the year with your family.

-The action kicks off immediately after Halloween, as the Alabama Theatre, the Carolina Opry and Legends in Concert all present the debut of their Christmas shows on Nov.
-2, followed by The Palace Theatre on Nov 3.
+The action kicks off immediately after Halloween, as the Alabama Theatre, and the Carolina Opry present the debut of their Christmas shows on Nov.
+1, and Legends in Concert opens on Nov.
+2.